Adamnite/goAdamnite/docs/README.md

 Specific low level details concerning the actual implementation (such as data parsing for block proposal) will also have to be implemented.
 More details on this to follow.

+An prefixing alrogirithm for both encodoing and decoding (serialization and deserialization) needs to be defined.
+This can simply be an expansion of the serialization.go file in the P2P folder developed by PiecePaper.
+Definitions will essentially include mappings for converting bytes, strings, arrays, and other data types to structures that can be parsed within the Adamnite Protocol.
+These rules will need to be defined, and encoded in a separate package that can be imported into the core blockchain and cryptography packages.